Open Class Schedule & Calendar

 All workshop, and program registrations are final.
 No refunds will be made.

-In exceptional circumstances class credits may be offered on a case by case basis at the discretion of The Washington Ballet staff.
+In exceptional circumstances class credits refunds may be offered on a case by case basis at the discretion of The Washington Ballet staff.

 To request changes, email jfrontdesk@washingtonballet.org.